olsonadr/Yadr/README.md

 - [x] nvm lazy loading for plugins
 - [ ] use `<c-hjkl>` for window navigation in nvimrc
 - [ ] switch kenkyo arrow layer to vim layout
+- [ ] add readmes for the rough changes made in each rc subdir
+- [ ] add kanata instructions
+- [ ] updata kanata tap-hold timings to reduce errors

 <!-- vim: set ts=4 sw=4 tw=0 et :-->